GeoSensorWebLab/arctic-biomap-server/DEMO.markdown

 # Demo Service

-A demonstration instance of Arctic Bio Map Server is online for testing:
+A demonstration instance of Arctic Bio Map Server is online for testing as an API-only service (it does not include a web user interface).

 * [http://abm-demo.arcticconnect.org/biomap](http://abm-demo.arcticconnect.org/biomap)